 When to Contact a Medical Professional

-Call for immediate medical help if:
+Call 911 or the local emergency number for immediate medical help if:

 - Spinal cord injury is suspected